BradyFisher/MineSweep/README.md

 The **MGame** class runs the game.

 ## Mine Sweep Game Definition
-Mine Sweep is a game here the player has to clear a minefield without detonating any hidden mines.
+Mine Sweep is a game where the player has to clear a minefield without detonating any hidden mines.
 The game board is divided into a grid of tiles, and some of these tiles contain mines that must be avoided.

 The player starts by designating a tile to overturn and the number revealed indicates the number of mines in the adjacent tiles.
 If a tile is safe, the player can keep clicking on adjacent tiles until all non-mine tiles are revealed.
 However, if a square containing a mine is clicked, the game is lost.